 One of the Upper Peninsula’s main cities and home to Northern Michigan University, Marquette has multiple options to find some solid surf.
 Presque Isle, the Zoo, McCartys, and anywhere else it’s breaking.
 Marquette is also home to one of the most infamous Great Lakes Surfers, UP Surfer Dan.
 You can learn more about him in this video of us searching for waves or this interview

-Home to the Great Lakes Surfing Festival, Muskegon produces some solid waves for those in need of wave Lake therapy.
+Home to the Great Lakes Surfing Festival, Muskegon produces some solid waves for those in need of Lake waves therapy.
 Muskegon is located in the south western part of the mitten so those close to Grand Rapids can easily check this place out.

 Grand Haven is just north of Muskegon and is another quality place to find yourself standing atop a board.
+Mix in a scenic jetty complemented with a fire red lighthouse and you have yourself an ideal surf backdrop.

 Sleeping Bear Sand Dunes